lexe-app/lexe-public/app/README.md

 The current build process looks like this:

-1. A dev or CI instance runs `flutter run` or `flutter build`.
+1. A dev or CI instance runs `just flutter run` or `just flutter build`, which builds the top-level `app` application.

-2. Flutter will build our `app_rs_dart` dart package, which contains the dart-side ffi bindings and build system integrations.
+2. Eventually, flutter will build the `app_rs_dart` dart package, which contains the dart-side ffi bindings and build system integrations.
 The top-level `app` package depends on this package.

 2. While building `app_rs_dart`, `flutter` delegates to `gradle` (Android),